 The university takes part in regional research and development programmes such as Interreg Baltic Sea Region and Interreg Central Baltic and Interreg Estonia-Latvia programme.
-In addition, university has several bilateral cooperation projects with research institutions throughout the region.
-University is an active partner in the Bonus programme.
+In addition, the university has several bilateral cooperation projects with research institutions throughout the region.
+The university is an active partner in the Bonus programme.
 In October 2017 university hosted a BONUS project symposium „Science Delivery for Sustainable Use of the Baltic Sea Living Resources“ regarding the Estonian Presidency of the EU Council.

 Tallinn University is a renowned international centre of competence and has hosted several high-ranking international conferences.

 In 2017 Tallinn University hosted a conference "MyData 2017: Advancing human centric personal data“ which was held in cooperation with Aalto University, Open Knowledge and French digital society think tank FIND.
-In addition, university hosted European Conference on Technology-Enchanced Learning (EC-TEL 2017) and ACCOMPLISH Co-creation and Social Innovation Summit (ACSIS 2017).
+In addition, the university hosted European Conference on Technology-Enchanced Learning (EC-TEL 2017) and ACCOMPLISH Co-creation and Social Innovation Summit (ACSIS 2017).

 In 2017, regarding the Estonian Presidency of the EU Council there were two high scale international conferences: migration conference „The EU in the Global Race for Talents: Challenges and Solutions in Strenghtening the EU’s Competitiveness“ which was led by European Migration Network National contact point for Estonia in cooperation with Ministry of the Interior and European Commission; and conference “Nature-based Solutions: From Innovation to Common-use” which was organised in cooperation with Ministry of the Environment and European Commission.

 Read more about the services provided by our conference center here.